jambees/KHKeeper-Data-Grabber/Readme.md

 ```

 The above schedules cover KH Keeper measurements at 5am, 8am, 11am, 2pm, 5pm and 11pm with enough time for the measurement and a re-measurement if necessary.

+**Final note - Please be responsible with how frequently you make calls to the Reef Factory website.
+Only make the bare minimum calls you need to achieve your goals.**